 Phantom Footsteps and Flickering Lights

-Even outside of specific locations, the entire hotel seems to ooze a subtle paranormal ambiance.
-People have reported hearing footsteps in empty hallways, lights that flicker without electrical issues, and radios turning on by themselves—playing jazz music from a bygone era.
-It’s as if the spirits of the 1920s guests are still checking in and out, reluctant to leave the party behind.
+Even outside of specific rooms, the entire hotel seems to carry a subtle paranormal ambiance.
+Guests have reported hearing footsteps in empty hallways, lights that flicker without electrical issues, and radios turning on by themselves.
+The upper floors—particularly areas untouched by the 1934 fire—are known for whispers that seem to come from within the walls, soft knocks on doors with no one there, and shifting shadows that disappear upon closer inspection.

-If you’re a ghost hunter looking to trace the footsteps of gangsters and ghastly apparitions alike, Hotel Congress is a must-visit destination.
+If you’re a ghost hunter looking to trace the footsteps of gangsters and encounter spirits from a bygone era, Hotel Congress is a must-visit destination.
 More than just a spooky locale, the hotel provides an immersive experience into Tucson’s past—wrapped in vintage décor, historical intrigue, and the ever-present possibility of a paranormal encounter.
 It’s not staged.
 It’s not fabricated.
 It’s real history with a supernatural twist.

-To enhance your ghost-hunting adventure, the hotel encourages guests to dive into its history.
-Join a walking tour or coordinate with local paranormal investigation groups—many of whom consider this location part of their regular haunt.
+The hotel embraces its haunted reputation and offers séance experiences that recreate authentic Victorian-era dark theatrical séances.
+For those who prefer to investigate on their own, the hotel’s “haunted rooms” can be specifically requested when making reservations.
+Join a walking tour or coordinate with local paranormal investigation groups—many of whom consider this location part of their regular rotation.
 And don’t forget to bring your gear: EMF detectors, spirit boxes, and a trusty camera.
 You never know who—or what—you might encounter as you roam the halls late at night.